adrtx/docker_flask_oracle/README.md

 # docker_flask_with_oracle
-Docker image to be used for flask applications that access Oracle databases using SQLAlchemy
+Docker image to be used for flask applications that access Oracle databases using cx-Oracle